anishneema/automativerobots/index.md

 ```

-switching HIGH and LOW will reverse the effect of the LED light.
+Switching HIGH and LOW will reverse the effect of the LED light.
 Instead of turning on when pressed, it will turn off when pressed.